andrewmcdan/AI-Upscale-Module/README.md

 # AI-Upscale-Module
 This is a node.js module that uses [Real-ESRGAN ncnn Vulkan](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan) to upscale images.
-Currently at, like a beta version? ...maybe?
-Well, it seems to work anyways.
 See the Real-ESRGAN page for details on system requirements to run the upscaler.

 ## Usage
 ```javascript